mstcroix/bio/README.md

 ### t e c h {

 1982.
-Born in Mexico (son of Civil Engineer, Accountant, brother to 2+ future Architect) 1988.
+Born in Mexico (son of Civil Engineer, Accountant, brother to 2+ years old future Architect sister) 1988.
 2 years old (almost) -- the first Internet connection in Mexico was made between the Monterrey Campus of Tec de Monterrey and the School of Medicine of the University of Texas at San Antonio.
 1990.
 6 years old — I wrote my first program in LEGO language using a Commodore 64 and a 5" Floppy Disk.
 My teacher gifted me at the end of the year the K & R Programming in C book.
 My father (who self-teaches Fortran during his civil engineer studies at the U.N.A.M.
 (MEX)) teaches me programming in DBase.
 My first program uses an empty database and counts up to the infinite ♾️
 	1. *Databases, DBase*